fables-tales/nemesis/spec.md

 * `BAD_COLLEGE`: The authenticated user is not a member of the requested college.
 * `BAD_TEAM`: The requested team is not available within the requested college.
+* `DETAILS_ALREADY_USED`: The name or email address requested for the user are already being used by another user.